HOLIDAY SAFETY TRAVEL TIPS: WHAT YOU NEED TO KNOW (2022 UPDATE)

 - Go slow.
 If your tires are spinning, giving it more gas will only dig you deeper.

-- If you get out, keep going slow and easy.
+- If you get out, go slow and easy.
 You just got unstuck; you don’t need to get stuck a second time.

 Photo by Jantine Doornbos on Unsplash